Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 This is a test strategy document, not a test plan.
 A description of exactly what is tested is out of scope.

+This document is structured as follows:

+* [“Rules”](#rules) gives general rules and is written for brevity.
+* [“Requirements”](#requirements) explores the reasons why invasive testing is needed and how it should be done.
+* [“Possible approaches”](#possible-approaches) discusses some general methods for non-black-box testing.
+* [“Solutions”](#solutions) explains how we currently solve, or intend to solve, specific problems.

 ### TLS

 This document currently focuses on data structure manipulation and storage, which is what the crypto/keystore and X.509 parts of the library are about.
 More work is needed to fully take TLS into account.